deepak-pradhan/meta1/ReadMe.md

-Context:
+## Context:
 Here's a recap of our schema comparison tool project:

+Purpose:
-Purpose: We've developed a powerful schema management system capable of comparing different versions of database schemas.
+Develop a powerful schema management system capable of comparing different versions of database schema.
 This tool is designed to help database administrators and developers track and understand schema evolution over time.

 What has been done: